 Manhattan Condo Historical Price Trend

 After the recovery, price continued increasing until 2017.
 Then in 2018, we experienced a correction due to changes in tax law, global trade wars and increasing interest rates.
-2017 – 2019 was a downturn period for Manhattan property and in Q2’2020 the Manhattan market was hit hard by the COVID-19 virus.
+2017 – 2019 was a downturn period for Manhattan property.
+In Q2’2020, the Manhattan market was hit hard by COVID-19.
+2020 and first half of 2021 reflected the COVID deals.
+The price per sqft in Q1’2021 was $1,714 and represented the quarterly lowest from the pandemic.

 Read the latest Manhattan property market report